donavon/xcop/README.md

 served the HTML, CSS, JavaScript, and images from an HTTP server and that would constitute a cross origin call.
 Historicly, you were left with few options:

-1. Serve the entire site from the same origin as the web services. ex: https://api.example.com (Boo, hiss)
+1. Serve the site from the same origin as the web services, which may mean unnecessarily serving HTTPS images and CSS. ex: https://api.example.com (Boo, hiss)
 2. Use CORS.
 But this limits you to GET and POST and does not allow you to set headers.
 3. Use a reverse proxy server on the domain that served your html file.
 This can be, in some cases, dificult to setup, and is slower than hitting the destination server directly.
 Plus it leaves the information in the clear on the first leg of it's journey (i.e. not HTTPS).